MooersLab/latextips/README.md

 Use PNG files or PDFs for image files.
 One drawback to Overleaf is that you cannot use postscript, EPS, or TIFF files.
 You can take a snapshot of images in these formats and save them as PNG files for uploading to Overleaf.
+Or, you can convert all the TIFF files in a folder to PNG files with the command `mogrify -format png *-Copy.tif`.
+The command line utility mogriy is installed with the imagemagick suite.
-You can use PDFs, but you will not get a preview of the image file in Overleaf, unlike the case with PNG files.
+You can use PDFs, but you will not get a preview of the image file on Overleaf, unlike the case with PNG files.
 You have to wait for the document to be compiled by Overleaf to see an included image from a PDF.

 ## Indices